Toddler Activities: Easter Eggshell Mosaic

 - Let dry.

 - Spray in well ventilated area with Acrylic Spray.
-Not required but it really made a difference.
-The colors became much more
+Not required but it really made a big difference.
+The colors became much more vibrant.

 Let dry.

-Mix the colors together to make a rainbow color and draw basic shapes like circle, heart, square, etc and fill each shape.
+- Mix the colors together to make a rainbow color and draw basic shapes like a circle, heart, or square, etc and fill each shape.